All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Muscle Mass Considerations

 Men with low testosterone are already prone to sarcopenia.
-During GLP-1 mediated weight loss, prioritizing resistance training and high protein intake (0.7 to 1.0 grams per pound daily) is essential.
+During GLP-1 mediated weight loss, prioritizing resistance training and high protein intake (0.7 to 1.0 grams per pound daily) is important.
 GH-releasing peptides can support lean mass preservation during this process.

 Interactions With TRT